 Add Protein to Your Smoothie

 Whey protein: If that tablespoon of peanut butter isn't cutting it for you in terms of protein consumption, try adding whey protein to your smoothie.
-Whey is a high quality protein, according to the Sports Nutrition: A Practice Manual for Professionals, and it contains very high concentrations of essential amino acids which are indispensable when it comes to stimulating muscle protein synthesis.
+Whey is a high quality protein, according to the Dairy Council of California, and it contains very high concentrations of essential amino acids which are indispensable when it comes to stimulating muscle protein synthesis.

 Hemp seeds: Hemp seeds are a high-quality protein source and they can be found at most health stores.
-Whole, hulled hemp seeds provide 11g of protein per 2 tablespoon serving.
+Whole, hulled hemp seeds provide 6g of protein per 2 tablespoon serving, according to USDA's FoodData Central.
 The protein content of hemp seeds is higher than that of many other nutritious seeds.

 Calories In a Strawberry Smoothie